KxSystems/docs/docs/ref/dotz.md

 q)handles:`u#`int$();
 ```

-Note that (since V3.1) the worker processes are not started automatically by KDB-X.
+Note that (since V3.1) the worker processes are not started automatically by kdb+.

 !!! warning "Disabled in V4.1t"